jakopako/goskyr/README.md

 ### Dynamic fields

-Dynamic fields are a little more complex as their values are extracted from the webpage and can have different types.
+Dynamic fields are a little more complex as their values are extracted from the web page and can have different types.
 In the most trivial case it suffices to define a field name and a selector so the scraper knows where to look for the corresponding value.
 The quotes scraper is a good example for that:

 ```yml
 fields: